Explore the Samuel Dunes for a distinctive desert adventure. Break away from the traditional Fayoum routes for an off-the-beaten-path experience.

 We don't visit touristic sites on this trip, so if it's your first time to visit Fayoum and you're interested in that, then this is probably not the trip for you.

-We will meet up at the Emirates Embassy in Heliopolis at 6 AM, with a secondary meeting point at Chillout Gas Station, Wahaat Road, 6th of October at 7:15 AM, to arrive on the mentioned date of the trip early in the morning to make the most out of the day.
+We will meet up at the Emirates Embassy in Heliopolis at 6 AM, with a secondary meeting point at Chillout Gas Station, Wahaat Road, 6th of October at 7:15 AM.

 Day 1